Surrendering Your Pet to the Shelter

 DO NOT DUMP your pet.
 It is cruel and punishable by Alabama State Law with fines and jail time.

-Large dogs over 40 pounds that are aggressive to cats, other dogs, and people are considered a public safety issue by Huntsville Animal Services, and if they are accepted into the shelter they will be humanely euthanized.
-At this time our community does not have the needed resources to humanely and safely modify these large dog’s behaviors.
+Large dogs over 40 pounds that are aggressive to cats, other dogs and people are considered a public safety issue by Huntsville Animal Services.
+If they are accepted into the shelter, they will be humanely euthanized.
+At this time our community does not have the needed resources to humanely and safely modify the behaviors of large dogs.

-Pets that are suffering from end-of-life, terminal illness are also eligible for an ‘owner requested euthanasia’ through our shelter.
-There is a $35 euthanasia fee.
-If your pet is suffering and has a terminal illness, please complete the online owner surrender form, linked below, and explain your pet’s disease and condition.
+Pets that are suffering from end-of-life, terminal illness are also eligible for an owner-requested euthanasia for a $35 fee.
+If your pet is suffering and has a terminal illness, please complete the online owner surrender form below and explain your pet’s disease and condition.

 Shelters are stressful places for any dog or cat and should, therefore, be the last resort for individuals looking to safely rehome their pet.
 Huntsville Animal Services manages over 5,000 dogs and cats each year and at any given moment has between 100-150 pets inside the shelter making pets scared, uncomfortable and overwhelmed.

 Due to limited staffing, individualized attention to shelter pets is often not possible.
-It is not uncommon for a pet to growl, bite, stop eating, and to develop a serious respiratory infection within the first two weeks of entering a shelter.
+It is not uncommon for a pet to growl, bite, stop eating and/or develop a serious respiratory infection within the first two weeks of entering a shelter.

-Huntsville Animal Services can help with vaccinations, spay/neuter surgery and behavior issues if owners are willing to continue to provide a happy and healthy environment for their pet.
+Huntsville Animal Services can help with vaccinations, spay/neuter surgery and behavior issues if the owner(s) is willing to continue to provide a happy and healthy environment for their pet.

-There is a $35 owner surrender fee charged to the owner or person in charge of the animal being surrendered once approved to bring to the shelter.
+There is a $35 fee charged to the owner or person surrendering the animal once the shelter has approved the surrender.
 You may complete our Dog Surrender Request Form or Cat Surrender Request Form to be placed on a waiting list.
-Huntsville Animal Services’ waiting list is triaged based on the pet’s need and space availability at our limited capacity shelter.
+Huntsville Animal Services’ waiting list is triaged based on the pet’s need and space availability at our limited-capacity shelter.

 PROOF OF OWNERSHIP